 Of course, there are also plenty of desserts that are "naturally" gluten-free; think ice cream sundaes, strawberries, and cream, or Jello treats.
 You can also turn any pie, cake, or tart into a gluten-free treat by baking with a certified gluten-free flour.
 Every type of flour is a little bit different, so you might want to experiment with one of many options you're likely to find in the local grocery store: almond flour, oat flour, or a commercial "gluten-free mix."

-What would a Fourth of July picnic be without a luscious golden apple pie on the menu?
-Our classic recipe for old-fashioned gluten-free apple pie is filled with fragrant, spiced apples in a buttery, tender gluten-free pie crust based on gluten-free graham crackers.
+What would a Fourth of July picnic be without a luscious golden gluten-free old-fashioned apple pie on the menu?
+Our classic recipe for apple pie is filled with fragrant, spiced apples in a buttery, tender gluten-free pie crust based on gluten-free graham crackers.

-Everyone loves carrot cake and this gluten-free carrot cake recipe is no exception.
+Everyone loves carrot cake and this gluten-free carrot cake with cream cheese frosting is no exception.
 It's moist, loaded with carrots and layered in rich, cream cheese frosting.
 What makes this cake gluten-free is the wheat-free flour mix you'll use when making the cake.

 Don't Let Gluten Allergies Spoil Your Fun

 Whether you're attending a potluck or creating your own event, don't let gluten allergies get in the way of dessert.
 With gluten-free flour available in every grocery store, you can master delicious, allergen-free treats for all!